joshuasundance-swca/restgdf/README.md

 these functions use asyncio to read all features from a service, not limited by max record count

-keyword arguments to `Rest.getgdf` are passed on to `requests.Session.post`; include query parameters like where str and token str in data dict
+keyword arguments to `FeatureLayer.getgdf` are passed on to `requests.Session.post`; include query parameters like where str and token str in data dict

 this enables enhanced control over queries and allow use of any valid authentication scheme (eg `requests_ntlm.HttpNtlmAuth`) with use of `requests.Session.auth` or `data={"token": str}`